griftheorange/Flatiron-Clone-Helper/README.md

 With all of that done, you should be good to go. save your text files, close your terminal and reopen.
-Once you fork a repository, copy the URL and type           clone *paste your url here without the tidle's*
+Once you fork a repository, copy the URL and type           clone *paste-your-url-here*

 This should clone the repository into a new file of the repositories name, then proceed to open it in visual studio code.
 It should work in any directory